Easy To Follow Gut-Healthy Diet Plan

 • Asparagus: This green, slender vegetable contains fiber, vitamins, and minerals.

-• Oats: The perfect base for a plant-based breakfast, oats contain fiber, protein, and several important vitamins and minerals.
+• Oats: Oats are the perfect base for a plant-based breakfast.
+They contain fiber, protein, and several important vitamins and minerals.

 What Foods Should I Avoid To Support Gut Health?